 People with this disorder often try wearing gloves or coating their fingertips with the nasty-tasting solution used to stop nail biting, but these techniques only address the symptom and not the root cause.
 Plus, they don't usually work in the long term.
 If you're struggling with TTM, seek professional help to address the emotional source of this habit.

 Find What Works for You

 Gentle, safe home remedies and folksy growth serums can't hurt if applied hygienically.
 Ditto for shea butter and olive oil.
 Here's a bright idea: Try a biotin supplement to encourage thicker, fuller lashes from the inside out.
 GRO Biotin Gummies are a thing of beauty: heart-shaped, gelatin-free, all-vegan and brimming with vitamins of the B family, as well as vitamin A, vitamin C and vitamin E, along with zinc.
-Or try the relaxing, full-spectrum CBD gummy.
 Pair these habits with an eyelash enhancing serum and you'll be on your way to supporting follicle health.

 More From VEGAMOUR

 - GRO Lash Serum Changed My Lashes in 4 Weeks!